2007 Atlantic hurricane season: Hurricane Felix

-Felix took a similar path as Hurricane Dean though a bit further south, although its effects were not severe; damage on Tobago was estimated at $250,000 (2007 TTD; $40,000 2007 USD$, USD).
-Felix made landfall just south of the border between Nicaragua and Honduras, in a region historically known as the Mosquito Coast, as a Category 5 hurricane with 160 mph winds on September 4.
-Residents of the region were reported to have been given little warning of the oncoming hurricane, which left many fisherman stranded at sea.
-In all, Felix killed at least 130 people, and damage in Nicaragua totaled C$869.3 million (2007 NIO; $46.7 million 2007 USD$, USD).
+Felix took a similar path as Hurricane Dean though a bit farther south, although its effects were not severe; damage on Tobago was estimated at $250,000 (2007 TTD; $40,000 2007 USD$, USD).
+In Central America, residents were reported to have been given little warning of the oncoming hurricane, which left many fisherman stranded at sea.
+Only pillars remained of the homes standing on the Miskito Cays.
+On the mainland, Felix demolished approximately 9,000 homes, most in Puerto Cabezas, where about 90% of structures suffered some degree of damage.
+In all, Felix killed at least 130 people and caused about 13.4 billion (2007 NIO; $716.3 million 2007 USD$, USD) in damage.
+Flooding occurred over Honduras, particularly around Tegucigalpa and areas near the Chamelecón and Ulúa rivers.
+The Comisión Permanente de Contingencias reported damaged to or the destruction of 215 homes, 73 roads, 7 schools, and 5 bridges.
+At least three people died in the country and crop damage alone totaled about L68.28 million (2007 HNL; $3.64 million 2007 USD$, USD).